marios-code-path/demo-chat/chat-service-cassandra/QUERY.md

 From this last interface, you can see I defined the UUID as the key type even though the key for our message types is a regular type.
 The reason behind this is I wanted to take advantage of query methods but not have to fill out the entire Key class every time.

-For example, I avoid the following:
+For example, I avoid the following since the information needed for that ChatMessageByUserKey requries more data than is available before query:

     interface ChatMessageByUserRepository : ReactiveCassandraRepository<ChatMessageByUser, ChatMessageByUserKey> {
         fun findByKey(userKey: ChatMessageByUserKey) : Flux<ChatMessageByUser>